-Product Mix (Product Portfolio or Product Assortment)
+Product Mix (Product Portfolio or Product Assortment

-The Product mix is the total variety of products a firm sells.
+The Product mix is the total number of different products a firm sells.
 Some firms will sell just one product, whilst others will sell a large number of different products.
 For example Samsung's product mix includes mobile phones, netbooks, tablets, televisions, fridges, microwaves, printers and memory cards.
 Firms should select their product mix carefully as they will need to generate a profit from each of the products in the product mix.

 Firms may decide to split their product mix into groups known as product lines.
 A product line is a number of products grouped together based on similar characteristics.
 The characteristic used to split products, will depend on the firm and its product strategy.
 They include product price, product quality, who the product is aimed at (target group), and product specification/features.
 For example Samsung's mobile phones are divided into product lines based on the following features; touch screens, slider/folders, QWERTY keyboards and bar phones.
 Product lines help firms manage their products as product strategy can be designed around product lines.
 This is useful if the firm has a large product mix as there is less need to concentrate on individual product type strategy.